-For full-time students who meet the criteria of need and who wish to pay full semester or term costs on a monthly basis, the College also offers the Tuition and Fees Management System (TFMS).
-With this plan, tuition and fees can be paid in equal monthly payments running from August to December in the first semester/term, and January to April in the second semester/term.
-There is no TFMS for summer sessions or third term.
+For full-time students who meet the criteria of need and who wish to pay full semester costs on a monthly basis, the College also offers the Tuition and Fees Management System (TFMS).
+With this plan, tuition and fees can be paid in equal monthly payments running from August to December in the first semester, and January to April in the second semester.
+There is no TFMS for summer sessions.